-Discussion/Explanation Current Text with Proposed Edits Provide for commissioner's comprehensive authority over the entire travel protection plan, including travel insurance and non-insurance travel assistance services bundled into a travel protection plan.
+Discussion/Explanation Current Text with Proposed Edits Provide for commissioner's comprehensive authority over the entire travel protection plan, including travel insurance and non- insurance travel assistance services bundled into a travel protection plan.
 See general comment for discussion.
-A. The purpose of this Act is to promote the public welfare by creating a comprehensive legal framework within which Travel Insurance and Related Travel Assistance Services in a Travel Provide for commissioner's comprehensive authority over the entire travel protection plan, including travel insurance and noninsurance travel assistance services bundled into a travel protection plan.
+Section 2.
+Scope and Purposes A. The purpose of this Act is to promote the public welfare by creating a comprehensive legal framework within which Travel Insurance and Related Travel Assistance Services in a Travel Protection Plan may be sold in this state Provide for commissioner's comprehensive authority over the entire travel protection plan, including travel insurance and non-insurance travel assistance services bundled into a travel protection plan.
 See general comment for discussion.
 We suggest the working group consider if the term "policies and certificates are delivered or issued for delivery in this state" accurately and adequately describes the scope of regulatory authority.
-For example, what state would have authority in the following situations: • A certificate of coverage for a consumer in Georgia is issued from a group policy issued to a group located in Maryland. • A policy purchased by a consumer residing in Oklahoma from an aggregator website operated by an insurance producer licensed in Michigan • A policy purchased by a Louisiana consumer from a cruise line headquartered outside of the country selling travel insurance from a group policy issued in Bermuda.
-B. The requirements of this Act shall apply to Travel Insurance and Related Travel Assistance Services where policies and certificates are delivered or issued for delivery in this state.
-It shall not apply to Cancellation Fee Waivers and Travel Assistance Services, except as expressly provided herein.
+For example, what state would have authority in the following situations: A certificate of coverage for a consumer in Georgia is issued from a group policy issued to a group located in Maryland.
+A policy purchased by a consumer residing in Oklahoma from an aggregator website operated by an insurance producer licensed in Michigan A policy purchased by a Louisiana consumer from a cruise line headquartered outside of the country selling travel insurance from a group policy issued in Bermuda.
+B. The requirements of this Act shall apply to Travel Insurance and Related Travel Assistance Services where policies and certificates are delivered or issued for delivery in this stateIt shall not apply to Cancellation Fee Waivers and Travel Assistance Services, except as expressly provided herein.

-The purpose of the model is to "create a comprehensive legal framework" as stated in section 2.A.
-It is unclear what purpose Section 2.C. has since, in the absence of Section 2.C, applicable insurance laws will apply to travel insurance in the absence of specific provisions in the model.
+The purpose of the model is to "create a comprehensive legal C. All other applicable provisions of this state's insurance laws framework" as stated in section 2.A.
+It is unclear what purpose shall continue to apply to Travel Insurance except that the specific Section 2.C. has since, in the absence of Section 2.C, applicable provisions of this Act shall supersede any general provisions of insurance laws will apply to travel insurance in the absence of law that would otherwise be applicable to Travel Insurance. specific provisions in the model.
 One purpose might be that by adding 2.C about application of other insurance laws to travel insurance, the model precludes application of other consumer protection laws to the non-insurance travel assistance services covered by the model.
 The addition of section 2.C. may be interpreted as precluding the application of other consumer protection laws applying to the non-insurance travel assistance services since 2.C. refers only to application of relevant insurance laws to travel insurance.
 Since we find no benefit to the language and possible significant problems, we recommend deletion.
+As currently defined, "aggregator site" would cover any web site Section 3.
+Definitions providing a description of two or more travel insurance products.
+The difference between an aggregator site and, say, a Consumers As used in this Act: Union article on travel insurance is compensation received by the aggregator for selling travel insurance or for referring a consumer "Aggregator Site" means a website providing that provides access to a travel protection plan provider. to information regarding travel insurance products from more than one insurer or producer and whose owner or operator receives compensation for the sale of travel insurance products on for the referral of consumers to travel insurance providers. including product and insurer information, for use in comparison shopping.